 Does downtime matter with DNS providers a lot?
 The answer is actually yes and no. DNS is usually cached with an ISP using live values (TTL) on DNS records.
 So if a DNS provider goes down for 10 minutes, then you are most likely not to notice anything.
 Downtime does not matter if the provider is a consistently long and frequent outage, or if your ISP and DNS record, then both are actually using fewer TTL values.

 WordPress theme with lots of dynamic elements, sliders, widgets, social icons, and many more shiny elements appeals to the eye.
 But remember this: If they have too many elements and high page sizes, they will definitely cause your web server to take a thumping.

-Choosing a clean, minimal and light can do wonders to improve the speed of your website, and it ensures that your visitors will wait a little while to read the content of your website.
+Choosing a clean, minimal and light can do wonders to speed up WordPress website, and it ensures that your visitors will wait a little while to read the content of your website.
 Finding a well-visible and fully functional WordPress theme is not difficult, however, searching for whatever HTTP requests you need to be your last goal (less).